sqlxpert/lights-off-aws/README.md

   policies have the effect of requiring users to change or delete only one tag at a time.)

-* Never allow a role that can create backups (or, in this case, set tags to prompt backup creation) to delete backups as well.
+* Never let a role that can create backups (or, in this case, set tags to prompt backup creation) delete backups as well.

 * Prevent ordinary AWS users from modifying components of Lights Off, most of which are easily identified by `LightsOff` in ARNs and/or in the automatic